The 12 Traditions of OSPA

 -

-Every OSPA group ought to be fully self supporting, declining outside contributions.
+Every OSPA group ought to be self-supporting, declining outside contributions.

 -